gabeklavans/agkozak-zsh-prompt/README.md

 will replace the default three dots (`...`) with a Unicode ellipsis (`…`), which can free up a little screen space if your terminal font supports it.

+If you just want to only display a certain number of directories without any sort of trimming characters, do so by setting `AGKOZAK_DIR_LEVELS`.
+This follows the logic for determining the trailing components of the working directory as defined in the [zsh docs](https://zsh.sourceforge.io/Doc/Release/Prompt-Expansion.html#Shell-state).

+*Note: `AGKOZAK_DIR_LEVELS != 0` is not compatible with `AGKOZAK_PROMPT_DIRTRIM != 0`.*

 ## Virtual Environments

 ![Virtual environments](img/virtual_environments.gif)